Reg Grundy Organisation: United States

 Reg Grundy Productions was the American wing of the worldwide television production company Grundy Worldwide, founded by Australian television producer Reg Grundy.
+The company first started in 1979 with the American launch of the television series Prisoner for Firestone Program Syndication Ltd., before getting into game shows.

 Reg Grundy Productions was responsible for the production of two highly successful daytime game shows on NBC during the 1980s, the revival of Sale of the Century and Scrabble, and produced a revival of Scrabble in 1993.
 The company also produced Time Machine (a history-themed game show similar in format to The Price Is Right) and Scattergories for NBC, Bruce Forsyth's Hot Streak for ABC and Small Talk for The Family Channel.
 Of the game shows Grundy produced in America, only Sale and the original Scrabble were hits; Time Machine lasted 16 weeks, Bruce Forsyth's Hot Streak, and Small Talk had 13-week runs each and Scattergories and the revival of Scrabble were cancelled after five months (the latter returning only on a limited basis).
 Frequent announcers of the company's game shows included Jay Stewart, Don Morrow, Gene Wood and Charlie Tuna.

 Bill Mason (who was EP of Sale of the Century, Jeopardy! and Wheel of Fortune New Zealand) operated the American-based Grundy operation, and was the executive in charge of production for all of the Grundy-based game shows in the States.
 Former co-creator of game show Concentration, Robert Noah was also the driving force behind several of the aforementioned game shows, including Time, Sale and Scrabble.

 The company also produced re-edited versions of the highly successful soap operas Prisoner and (in some markets) Neighbours.

 In the United States, Reg Grundy Productions was headquartered in west Los Angeles, near Century City, and was responsible for launching the career of television and talent agent entrepreneur Sean Perry, whose father Jim Perry, hosted Sale of the Century.

-The company, along with Mark Goodson Productions, is now defunct and folded into Fremantle North America.
+Pearson’s acquisition of the Mark Goodson library would bring its classic game shows such as The Price Is Right and Family Feud under the same umbrella as those of Grundy.